appvision-gmbh/json2typescript/README.md

 See the changelog in the separate file for bug fixes, new features and breaking changes: [Changelog](CHANGELOG.md)

+> Warning: If you are reading this document on GitHub, it might be ahead of the published NPM version.
+> Please refer to the [ReadMe on NPM](https://www.npmjs.com/package/json2typescript) if in doubt.

-> Tip: We earlier suggested to use the `@JsonObject(classId)` decorator, but did not enforce it.
-Since v1.4.0, this is mandatory in order to make (de)serialization work properly with class inheritance.
-In versions above v1.2.0 and below v1.4.0, it is possible to run into issues when not using the decorator.
+> Warning: We earlier suggested to use the `@JsonObject(classId)` decorator, but did not enforce it.
+> Since v1.4.0, this is mandatory in order to make (de)serialization work properly with class inheritance.
+> In versions above v1.2.0 and below v1.4.0, it is possible to run into issues when not using the decorator.

 ---